OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 Available only with select Nation, FamilyTalk, and BusinessTalk plans and can be discontinued at anytime.
 Messaging Unlimited Plan required.
 Mobile to Any Mobile minutes only apply when you directly dial another U.S. mobile number or directly receive a call from another U.S. mobile phone number from within your calling area in the U.S., Puerto Rico, or U.S.V.I.
 Mobile to Any Mobile is not available with the AT&T Viva Mexico or AT&T Nation/FamilyTalk with Canada plans.
 Calls made through Voice Connect, calls to directory assistance, and calls to voicemail and return calls from voicemail are not included.
 Only numbers included in the wireless number database that AT&T uses will be treated as a call to a mobile number or a call received from a mobile number.
 So for example, Type 1 numbers belonging to other carriers and not included in the industry wireless LNP database, and numbers for which ports to wireless service have not yet completed, will not be treated as a call to a mobile number or a call received from a mobile number.
 Also calls made to and calls received from mobile toll-free numbers, mobile chat lines, mobile directory assistance, calling applications, numbers for call routing and call forwarding services, and machine to machine numbers are not included.

-**5.14   Wireless Home Phone Service**

-AT&T Wireless Home Phone service (“WHP Service”) utilizes a wireless gateway which enables your corded or cordless landline telephones to make calls over the AT&T wireless network.
-WHP Service provides only voice service.
-To use the WHP Service, you will need to purchase an AT&T Wireless Home Phone device (“WHP Device”) and connect to it your corded or cordless landline telephone equipment (not included).
-Each WHP Device can be associated with only one (1) phone number.
-This WHP Device is sold for use on the AT&T wireless network and is not compatible with other wireless networks.

-One of the following eligible voice plans are required: 1) add a line to your FamilyTalk plan or 2) Wireless Home Phone unlimited plan.
-If on the FamilyTalk plan, the WHP Service will use your package minutes shared by the lines on the plan.
-See att.com for more details.
-The AT&T Wireless Home Phone unlimited rate plan includes inbound and outbound Anytime Minute domestic calls made to the 50 United States, Puerto Rico, U.S. Virgin Islands, Guam and Northern Mariana Islands.
-See Section 5.4 for additional details on unlimited voice services.
-International roaming is not enabled.
-Text messaging and other data services and features are not available with the WHP Service.

-The Wireless Home Phone unlimited plan is designed for use with only the WHP Device(s) that you have purchased and may not be used with any other device (via SIM-card transfer or any other means).
-If it is determined that you are using the Wireless Home Phone unlimited plan on a device that is not a WHP Device, AT&T reserves the right to switch you to an appropriate wireless voice plan and bill you the associated fees for such plan.

-A new wireless number will be provided if you are not porting an existing wireless or home phone number to the WHP Service.
-Your WHP Device should be operated in a location where AT&T is authorized to provide wireless service.
-If your WHP Device is used while on other carrier networks, AT&T’s off-net usage restrictions apply.
-Please see section 4.5 of your Wireless Customer Agreement or att.com for details.

-AT&T does not represent that the WHP Service will be equivalent to landline service.
-Because the WHP Service uses a wireless network, you may experience occasional service limitations inherent to wireless service e.g., dropped calls.
-AT&T recommends that you place your WHP Device on a hard surface with an unobstructed view of the outdoors in a location in the home that has an AT&T wireless signal strength that is acceptable to you.

-**911 calls are routed based on the wireless network's automatic location technology.
-You should expect to provide your home address to the emergency response center responsible for sending first responders (e.g. police, medical assistance, or fire) to your location.**

-While battery backup is provided for your WHP Device, if your WHP Device is connected to a landline phone that requires external electric power to operate e.g., cordless phones, WHP Service (including the ability to make and receive 911 calls) will not be available during a power outage.

-WHP Service is compatible with home answering machines but may not support your fax machine, alarm services including medical alert services, dial-up internet service, or credit card machines.
-The WHP Service is not compatible with television services that require you to connect telephone service to television equipment such as digital video recorder equipment or on-demand movie services.

 **6.0   WHAT DATA AND MESSAGING SERVICES DOES AT&T OFFER?**

 **6.1   What Are The General Terms That Apply To All Data And Messaging Plans?**